eSolia/eSolia_2018/content/page/info-request.en.md

 ## Thank You

 Thank you sincerely for your interest.
-If you have a general enquiry about eSolia services, please use the below form to ask your questions or request more information, or use the form provided on each service page.
+If you have a general enquiry about eSolia services or solutions, please use the below form to ask your questions or request more information, or use the form provided on each separate information page.
 It is our pleasure to be of service, and we will respond as quickly as practical.
-Feel free to contact us via <info@esolia.co.jp> if you prefer email.